iFaceless/godub/README.md

 - Slice an audio.
 - Concatenate audios.
 - Repeat an audio.
-- Overlay with other audio.
+- Overlay with other audios.
 - Reverse an audio.
 - ...